about vista cañas nature & book retreat

 I’m a lifelong Californian—raised in the north and educated in the south.
 During my 33 year hiatus in San Diego, I married, raised two kids, found myself while wandering the world, divorced, fled the burbs, incorporated, and committed to hitting my twilight years without regrets and with no shortage of fascinating stories.

-My life has been a dot-to-dot journey that has led me to this mountain on Panamá’s Azuero Peninsula that will be home to my sanctuary.
+My life has been a dot-to-dot journey that has led me to the mountain on Panamá’s Azuero Peninsula that will be home to my sanctuary.
 Along the way, I managed to excavate my authentic self under layers upon layers of other people’s beliefs, developed a fierce passion for wandering the world and an insatiable hunger for nature, discovered that I cannot breathe in the typical American life, and eventually knew that my destiny was to create a sanctuary that would feed peoples’ souls.

 I look forward to the day when you can join me at my little nature and book retreat!